elastic/harp/samples/onboarding/1-template-engine/4-values.md

 ## Value parsers

-By default value file parsers are detected using the file extension.
-You can override the used parser when needed and also specificy an new root for parsed data.
+By default, value file parsers are detected using the file extension.
+You can override the used parser when needed and also set a new root for parsed data.

 ```sh
 --values=<filename>(:<parser>(:<root>)?)?
 ```

 * `filename` is the normal file path to load;
-* `parser` is the optinal parser to user (yaml,json,hcl,hcl2,xml,hocon);
+* `parser` is the optional parser to user (YAML, JSON, HCL, HCL2, XML, HOCON);
 * `root` is the root object name used to attach the parsed object from file;

 Example :